 For your budding pianist to truly develop fluency when playing from music, it’s important to teach this skill.
 Ensure that your piano students are quite comfortable with their music before trying these activities to eliminate other struggles (and using these activities will really help them to practice efficiently to get to this point quickly).

-4 Ways to Teach Dual Vision to Piano Kids
+4 Ways To Teach Dual Vision To Piano Students

 1. Sneaky Mouse

 Grab yourself a small figurine from your dollar store (it doesn’t have to be a mouse, I used to use a ladybug).
 The game goes like this: As your student plays you sneak a mouse onto the piano either above or below their hand position.
 As they play the need to name the key the mouse is sitting on.
 It’s not a rush, and they can take as much time as they need to answer… but the rule is they can’t stop playing and their tempo cannot change.
 This teaches the ability to split your vision side-to-side while playing which then strengthens the ability to do so in the “up and down” arena too.